Introduction: Food Imports

 The importer / CHA after generation of Bill of Entry and examination order shall make an application for No objection certificate or Provisional NOC to Food Import clearance system (FICS) of FSSAI.
 The preliminary documents required to make such an application is as under:

 The authorized officer of FSSAI shall verify each and every document submitted by the importer and may ask for any clarification if required.
-If, after due verification and scrutiny the documents are found to be in order, the authorize officer raises a demand for the requisite fee as per number of samples applied for clearance.
+If, after due verification and scrutiny the documents are found to be in order, the authorized officer raises demand for the requisite fee as per the number of samples applied for clearance.

-After the deposit of fee by the importer/ CHA, the authorized officer shall inform the date and time of visual inspection of the consignment which shall be duly acknowledged by importer/CHA.
-After visual examination of the consignment and being ensured about the remaining balance shelf life, the authorized officer shall draw two samples in the presence of importer or his representative and shall seal and label it.
-Out of these two sealed and labelled samples, one shall be sent to the notified laboratory and the second sample must be preserved for retesting, if required.
+After the deposit of fee by the importer/ CHA, the authorized officer shall inform the date and time of visual inspection of the consignment which shall be duly acknowledged by the importer/CHA.
+After visual examination of the consignment and being ensured about the remaining balance shelf life, the authorized officer shall draw two samples in the presence of the importer or his representative and shall seal and label it.
+Out of these two sealed and labeled samples, one shall be sent to the notified laboratory and the second sample must be preserved for retesting if required.